-A person with tuberculosis or sickle cell disease may be very ill and require hospitalization.
-This is especially true for children.
+A person with TB or sickle cell disease may require hospitalization for these conditions.

-With prompt treatment, the outlook for dactylitis is good.
-The pain and swelling typically go away when the underlying condition is treated.
+With prompt treatment, the outlook for dactylitis tends to be good.
+The pain and swelling typically go away following treatment of the underlying condition.
 In the case of sickle cell-related dactylitis, the swelling usually goes away on its own.

-Many causes of dactylitis, however, are incurable chronic illnesses.
-These diseases may require ongoing treatment and management.
+However, many causes of dactylitis are incurable chronic conditions.
+These conditions may require ongoing treatment and management.
 If treatment stops working, dactylitis can reoccur.

-People with psoriatic arthritis may have multiple dactylitis flare-ups as the disease progresses.
-Careful management and monitoring can reduce the severity of dactylitis, and may prevent it from returning.
+People with psoriatic arthritis may have multiple dactylitis flare-ups as the condition progresses.
+Careful management and monitoring can reduce the severity of dactylitis and may prevent it from returning.

-Because many of the conditions that cause dactylitis are serious, it is vital that a person sees a doctor as soon as possible for swollen fingers.
+Because many of the conditions that cause dactylitis are serious, it is vital that a person contacts a doctor as soon as possible for swollen fingers.

 Dactylitis, or sausage fingers, is a form of inflammation that primarily affects the fingers and toes.
 A person may experience dactylitis in a single digit, in multiple digits, or even in their entire hand or foot.
 Swelling from the condition is often painful.

 Dactylitis can result from various forms of arthritis, sickle cell disease, TB, sarcoidosis, and multiple bacterial infections.

 Treatment for the condition will typically focus on treating its underlying causes.